greg-pants/CovidPortfolioProject/README.md

   - focused on vaccination data and demographics of vaccination cases

 4. Utilized SQL Import and Export Wizard tool to import both datasets into my native client SQL server
-   - Made sure to create a new database in my server to become this import process and queries
+   - Made sure to create a new database in my server to query both files

-5. Began my check queries in the Covid Portfolio Project file to ascertain numbers
+5. Began my check queries, which you can find in the Covid Portfolio Project file, to ascertain numbers

 6. After numerous queries i joined both tables by date and location
    - idea was to look at total population compared to number of vaccinations (i had population in my coviddeaths file so this was my rationale)